ggmichael/craterstats/README.md

 We recommend the following procedure for installation on Windows, MacOS or Linux:

 1. Install `conda` via the [miniforge installer](https://github.com/conda-forge/miniforge#miniforge3) for your OS.
-1. Launch the miniforge prompt and enter the following to create a virtual environment for craterstats:
+1. Launch the Miniforge prompt (Windows) or any command prompt (MacOS, Linux) and enter the following to create a virtual environment for craterstats:

     ```
     conda create -n craterstats python=3.8